 Gilan El Saadawi joined M*Modal in June 2012.
 As M*Modal’s Chief Medical Informatics Officer, Gilan is responsible for their clinical informatics strategy, including the development and subsequent integration of clinical information models and Natural Language Understanding into M*Modal’s clinical documentation platform.
 With Gilan’s guidance, M*Modal has transformed traditional Natural Language Processing, which is typically used for retrospective analysis of data for research and reporting, into a technology that scales broadly across a number of applications.
 Gilan’s passion is to transform clinical documentation into the tool that helps healthcare personnel along the documentation lifecycle, whether it is a doctor, a CDI specialist, a coder, or a case manager.
 Gilan has previously managed consultants for College of American Pathologists and served as an Assistant Professor and Director of Medical Vocabulary Services at the University of Pittsburgh and UPMC.
 Gilan earned an MD and a PhD in Pathology from Ain Shams University in Egypt, as well as an MS in Medical Informatics from the University of Pittsburgh.

-Brand builder, rainmaker, commercialization specialist, and entrepreneur.
-20 yrs. of executive leadership experience in award-winning branding, business development, sales, sales management at Fortune 1000 software platform, custom software/services and multimedia firms.
-Angel investor/conduit to capital.
+Christopher R. Evans is a brand builder, rainmaker, commercialization specialist, and entrepreneur with 20 years of executive leadership experience in award-winning branding, business development, sales, sales management at Fortune 1000 software platform, custom software/services and multimedia firms, as well as an angel investor/conduit to capital.
 Christopher serves as Director of Business Development and Marketing at Accion Labs, a global commercial software development firm specializing in machine learning and emerging technologies, host of the popular broadcast show “Coffee With…™ ” on CBS® affiliates, and a Venture Partner at the Pittsburgh Life Sciences Greenhouse.
 Previously, Christopher held senior roles at Savvior, TrueFit, iGATE (NASDAQ:IGTE), Mastech Digital (NYSEAMERICAN:MHH), and PNC (NYSE:PNC), and as a co-founder of CRM services start-up Blue Hammock, where he helped lead a $1.5M initial angel, $2M follow-on fundraising rounds, build into a recognized leader in the space, and later exit via acquisition.
-Christopher was a co-founder of Mastech’s award-winning startup subsidiary RPOWorldwide, and was instrumental in the spin-out of Mastech from iGATE Corporation.
-A multi-million dollar sales producer and leader of award-winning brands including recognition as Pittsburgh Technology Council’s ‘2017 Tech50 Finalist’, ‘2017 Top 10 Interactive Projects’, ‘2016 Create Fest Finalist’, ‘Tech50 Finalist’ in 2016 and 2013, and a ‘Tech50 Winner’ in 2012, HROToday’s ‘2007 Emerging Market Leader’ and the ‘2008 Relationship of the Year’.
+Christopher was a co-founder of Mastech’s award-winning startup subsidiary RPOWorldwide and was instrumental in the spin-out of Mastech from iGATE Corporation.
+He is a multi-million dollar sales producer and leader of award-winning brands who has received recognition as Pittsburgh Technology Council’s ‘2017 Tech50 Finalist,’ ‘2017 Top 10 Interactive Projects,’ ‘2016 Create Fest Finalist,’ ‘Tech50 Finalist’ in 2016 and 2013, and a ‘Tech50 Winner’ in 2012, HROToday’s ‘2007 Emerging Market Leader’ and the ‘2008 Relationship of the Year.’
 Christopher is a founding member of the board at Pittsburgh Entrepreneurs Forum, adviser to the PLSG, and former Chair of Sponsorship/Membership for BlueTree Allied Angels, the region’s largest angel investment group.
 He serves as an adviser to a number of early-stage and emerging market companies throughout Western Pennsylvania.
 Christopher, his wife Elizabeth, and their daughter make their home in Fox Chapel, PA.

 Robert Gladden is a seasoned healthcare analytics leader with over 35 years of experience across multiple segments of the healthcare industry.
 This has included providers, consulting firms and payers with focus on commercial, individual, Medicaid and Medicare benefits.
 Currently, Bob is Vice President of Enterprise Analytics for Highmark Health, an integrated healthcare system headquartered in Pittsburgh, Pennsylvania, where Bob leads both the Enterprise Advanced Analytics efforts and the development of an Enterprise Analytic Platform.
 Bob is also the CEO/Owner of Front Edge Analytics, LLC, a healthcare insights advisory services company.
 Over the past twenty years, Bob held leadership positions with CareSource Management Group, Ernst & Young, Northwestern Healthcare System, Advocate Healthcare System and McNerney Heinz, Inc. that have included Lead Analytic Executive, CFO, and CIO positions.
 Bob is a frequent speaker at international, national and regional conferences and has extensive experience with healthcare analytics, healthcare administration, healthcare research, information systems, data management, finance, actuarial science and underwriting.
 Bob holds an MA degree from Bowling Green State University.